apotema/heisenberg/README.md

 expect(response_body).to be_eql {person: {name: "Jet Li" }}
 ```

-You can get the response status code from the last request and do expectations using chewbacca's status code matchers, as follows:
+You can get the response status code from the last request and do expectations using Heisenberg's status code matchers, as follows:

 ```ruby
 get "/people/1"